KozyK/adhoc_codes/README.md

 # adhoc_codes
-miscellaneous codes for private use
+miscellaneous codes for private use mainly for scraping.